diegargon/monnet/README.md

 Ansible support with the agent

 ```
-git clone https://github.com/diegargon/monnet-ansible /opt/monnet-ansible
+git clone https://github.com/diegargon/monnet-core /opt/monnet-ansible
 ```

 ## Config

 Check config/config.defaults.php and add the keywords you want to change to /etc/monnet/config.inc.php.

-it’s better not copy the files just add the keywords you want change
+Avoid copy the file just add the keywords you want or need change

 Do not rename or modify config.defaults.php directly, as it will be overwritten.